Alternating proximal gradient method for sparse nonnegative Tucker decomposition: Numerical experiments

 \subsection{Sparse nonnegative Tucker decomposition}

-This subsection compares APG, Mult and CCD for sparse NTD, which has at least one positive sparsity parameter among $\lambda_c,\lambda_1,\cdots,\lambda_N$ in \eqref{eq:spntd}.
-HALS is not coded for sparse NTD.
-In its implementations, all factor matrices are re-scaled such that each column has unit length after each iteration.
+In this subsection, we compare APG and HONMF for solving sparse NTD, i.e., \eqref{eq:spntd} with at least one of $\lambda_c,\lambda_1,\cdots,\lambda_N$ set to be positive.
+HALS is not coded\footnote{In the implementation of HALS, all factor matrices are re-scaled such that each column has unit length after each iteration.
 The re-scaling is necessary for efficient update of the core tensor and does not change the objective value of \eqref{eq:spntd} if all sparsity paramenters are \emph{zero}.
-However, it will change the objective if some of $\lambda_c,\lambda_1,\cdots,\lambda_N$ are positive.
-Hence, this subsection does not include HALS for comparison.
+However, it will change the objective if some of $\lambda_c,\lambda_1,\cdots,\lambda_N$ are positive.} for sparse NTD.
+Hence, we do not include HALS for comparison.